rehierl/node-tree-outliner/2-1-extensions/0-1-implicit-associations.md

 section will already be closed by the time `n3` is being entered.

 Note that, from the perspective of an implementation, this case is a non-issue.
-That is, because closed sections will be ignored by subsequent operations.
+That is because closed sections will be ignored by subsequent operations.
 To be more accurate, when entering `n3`, an implementation is no longer required to know that `s2` ever existed.
 Because of that, the close modifier of `n3` will not be understood by an implementation to be with regards to `n2/s2`, but